tomerfiliba-org/reedsolomon/README.rst

 ----------------

 Here is a non-exhaustive list of similar projects (ie, projects implementing a Reed-Solomon codec):
-* [galois](https://github.com/mhostetter/galois), a Numba JIT-optimized extension module for Numpy, which implements a Reed-Solomon codec and NTT transforms.
+* `galois <https://github.com/mhostetter/galois>`_, a Numba JIT-optimized extension module for Numpy, which implements a Reed-Solomon codec and NTT transforms.

 Authors
 -------